-If you’re unfamiliar with the phrase “moon phase,” you’re not alone.
-The waxing and waning of the moon is a natural phenomenon that has served as foundations to calendars since early Men noticed its pattern.
-29.53 days- the time it takes for a complete cycle from new Moon to full Moon and back to new Moon again.
-Moon phases serve as a powerful reminder of the passage of time as huge celestial bodies move around us through the pushing and pulling of gravity.
+If you're unfamiliar with the term "moon phase," you're not alone.
+The waxing and waning of the moon is a natural phenomenon that has served as a foundation for calendars since our early ancestors recognized its pattern.

-Moon phases are one of the oldest complications (features that don’t involve telling time - added to watches, but in this day and age, they are more stylistic than functional.
-While we may do most of our daily bidding while the sun is out, the moon can give us more information about the month as a whole, think birthdays, due dates, or holidays.
-Adding a starry feature to your watch might bring you a little bit closer to the cosmos, and the variety of styles of moon phases is striking - as varied as timepieces in general.
-So whether you’re looking for the gold standard or a neat add-on, here are our picks for the most interesting moon phase watches out there, starting from the most affordable to a few more expensive timepieces.
+Moon phases are among the oldest complications (terminology for features that don't involve telling time).
+In this day and age, they are more stylistic than functional.
+Adding a starry feature to your watch might bring you closer to the cosmos, and the variety of styles of moon phases is striking; they are as varied as timepieces in general.
+Whether you're looking for the gold standard or a neat add-on, these are our picks for the most exciting moon phase watches.
+Starting from the most affordable to a few more expensive timepieces.

 1. Casio Men's AQW101-1AV

-Even if you didn’t see the name, you might be able to guess that this watch is a Casio, given its classic design.
-Another thing you could guess after seeing its price is that this falls under the category of “non-classic” moon phase watches, and is not up to the same calibre as other mechanisms.
-This watch is inexpensive by most standards, given its resin material and mineral case.
+Even if you didn't see the name, you might be able to guess that this watch is a Casio, given its signature design.
+This falls under a "non-classic" definition of moon phase watches and is not up to the same caliber as other mechanisms.
+This watch is inexpensive, given its resin material and mineral case.

-On this digital display, the moon phase is in the form of data related to the tides, making this a hit for anyone whose work involves the sea, such as fishermen.
-For this reason, it’s also water-resistant to 200 meters depth, and can accurately measure the outside temperature.
-This watch is a great introduction to moon phase displays for practical purposes.
+The moon phase comes in data form on this digital display linked to the tides.
+This is a hit for anyone who focuses on the water, such as fishermen, marine biologists, and surfers looking for that next big wave.
+For this reason, it's also water-resistant up to 200 meters in depth and can accurately measure the outside temperature.
+This watch is an excellent introduction to moon phase displays for practical purposes.

 2. Sekoni Original Tidal Moonphase Series

-Back to classic, chronograph moon phase watches we have this sleek design from Certina, a Swiss brand popular in its home country but rarely outside of it, given steep competition.
-The movement is Swiss quartz, along with a clear sapphire crystal case.
-This watch has a clean simple face with few bells and whistles, and the moon phase display easily fits in with the other two subdials, a golden moon against a starry blue night sky.
-A brown alligator leather strap adds to the unassuming look of this watch, which is a great midrange piece.
+This watch has a clean, simple face with few bells and whistles.
+The moon phase display easily fits the other two subdials, a golden moon against a starry blue night sky.
+A brown alligator leather strap adds to the natural look of this watch, which is a great midrange piece.

 5. Citizen Men’s AV3006-50H

-A great perk of this model is that as an Eco-Drive watch, it’s solar-powered and never needs a battery replacement.
-The window material is sapphire crystal, which boasts being roughly three times as hard as mineral crystals and over 20 times harder than acrylic crystals.
-Its movement, or inner mechanism, is made from Japanese quartz, while the dial is made from a unique grey steel.
-Its stainless steel 5-link bracelet has contrasting rose gold accents and screws all the way through the links for maximum security.
+A great perk of this model is that as an Eco-Drive, it's solar-powered and never needs a battery replacement.
+The window material is sapphire crystal, roughly three times as hard as mineral crystals and over 20 times harder than acrylic crystals.
+Its movement, or inner mechanism, is made from Japanese quartz, while the dial is made from unique grey steel.
+Its stainless steel 5-link bracelet has contrasting rose gold accents and screws through the links for maximum security.

 The subdials on the watch are either blue or grey, including the moon phase display.
-However, the phases themselves are orange against a blue backdrop, which brings about an attractive three-dimensional effect.
-This is a sturdy design that can bring added elegance to an active lifestyle
+However, the phases are orange against a blue backdrop, which evokes a stunning three-dimensional effect.
+This sturdy design can bring added elegance to an active lifestyle.

 6. Junghans German Made Moonphase